Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 Consider a binary from C++.

-- It\'s dense
+- It's dense
-- It\'s linear
+- It's linear
-- It\'s low-level
+- It's low-level
-- It\'s fast
+- It's fast

-We can\'t do the same thing, but we can add a VM to our code to run code on the fly.
+We can't do the same thing, but we can add a VM to our code to run code on the fly.

 ## The Pattern